dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 ``table``
   a Lua table

+Additionally there is experimental support for some additional type annotations_.

 Declaring the types of ``local`` variables and function parameters has following advantages.

 * ``integer`` and ``number`` types are automatically initialized to zero